sdarlington/sdarlington.github.io/content/posts/2008-09-02-competitive-threat.md

 I [talked about pricing](http://www.zx81.org.uk/computing/opinion/what-price.html) previously, but today I want to talk about the competition.

-I downloaded the SDK ((Software Development Kit, the program you use to write other software.)) shortly after the original announcement.
+I downloaded the SDK[^1] shortly after the original announcement.
 The first version was fairly primitive, with little to no support for the drag-and-drop style of development used for parts of Mac OS X programs.
 I played around a bit, compiled a few demo applications but didn’t really get very far.
 Too hard, I though.

 The beta’s came and I started having ideas for programs that I might want.
 Initially I thought they were too easy for a professional developer and certainly something that other people would be working on.